Moira Donegan Says She Is The Woman Who Created The "Shitty Media Men" List

 While acknowledging the problem with unsubstantiated allegations, Donegan wrote, "It’s impossible to deny the extent and severity of the sexual-harassment problem in media if you believe even a quarter of the claims that were made on the spreadsheet."

 Donegan said that after the document was exposed, she lost her friends and her job.
 However, she did not elaborate on the circumstances that led to her losing her job.
-She did not respond to BuzzFeed News' request for comment.
+In a statement to BuzzFeed News, The New Republic said that Donegan — who worked there for just over six months in 2017 — "did not leave because of the spreadsheet."

 Donegan wrote that she lived in fear of being exposed and the inevitable harassment that would follow.

-Note: This story has been updated to include comment from a BuzzFeed News spokesperson about the company's investigation into the claims against BuzzFeed employees.